martinmoene/any-lite/README.md

 In a nutshell
 -------------
 **any lite** is a single-file header-only library to represent a type-safe container for single values of any type.
 The library aims to provide a [C++17-like any](http://en.cppreference.com/w/cpp/utility/any) for use with C++98 and later.
+If available, std::any is used.

 **Features and properties of any lite** are ease of installation (single header), freedom of dependencies other than the standard library. *any lite* shares the approach to in-place tags with [variant-lite](https://github.com/martinmoene/variant-lite) and with [optional-lite](https://github.com/martinmoene/optional-lite) and these libraries can be used together.